SFB-ELAINE/STELLA/README.md

 □ Highly flexible regarding needed stimulation time and rodent’s size and weight <br />
 ♣Battery voltage / ♠load impedance out of range indication <br />
 ◆ Extendable by inter-module communication <br />

+## License

+This project is licensed under the terms of GNU General Public License v3.0